mickiedd/carnd_t1p4/writeup.md

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

-I start by convert raw image from RGB channels to HLS channels, and with the l channel, I calculate the derivative in x by cv2.Sobel, and then I absolute x derivative to accentuate lines away from horizontal.Then I threshold x gradient and alose threshold color channel by the s channel.The default threash hold for these is (170, 255).At last I stack each channel together to make a combined binary image.
+I start by convert the undistored image from RGB channels to HLS channels, and with the l channel, I calculate the derivative in x by cv2.Sobel, and then I absolute x derivative to accentuate lines away from horizontal.Then I threshold x gradient and alose threshold color channel by the s channel.The default threash hold for these is (170, 255).At last I stack each channel together to make a combined binary image.

 ![alt text][image2]